GUARDIANS-infrastructure/GUARDIANS-infrastructure.github.io/src/content/partner-contributions/australian-cardiovascular-disease-data-commons.md

 collaboratingOrganisations:
   - Australian BioCommons
   - University of Sydney
 description: The Australian Cardiovascular disease Data Commons (ACDC) connects researchers, clinicians, and data custodians to share data securely and collaboratively under FAIR (Findable, Accessible, Interoperable, and Reusable) and ethical principles.
-The ACDC project is lead by the Baker Heart & Diabetes Institute, and Australian BioCommons and the University of Sydney are the other main partners.
 capabilityAreas:
   - Data commons and repositories
   - Data access and authorisation